 This is not a cheap bike, but you do get a number of good features included in the price that you don’t get with lower pried recumbent exercise bikes.
 You get an adjustable backrest, pre-set workout programs, bluetooth compatibility and a fitness App for tracking and managing your workouts and easy seat adjustments.

-It is possible to get much of that with bikes costing under $500 (except for the adjustable backrest or workable App) it just isn’t as well done.
+It is possible to get much of that with bikes costing less (except for the adjustable backrest or workable App) it just isn’t as well done.
 So, you may want to check out the Schwinn 270 or Nautilus R616 as a lower priced alternatives.
 You can also use a heart rate strap with these (needs to be bought separately) that you can’t with the X-Class 410

 The range of resistance from easy to hard means the bike is suitable for all levels of fitness from beginners to advanced users looking for tough challenges.